crashoz/usenc/docs/encoders/html.md

 Encodes each character with its html escaped entity, based on the WHATWG HTML Living Standard.
-The full list of named character is available at https://html.spec.whatwg.org/multipage/named-characters.html This encoder uses Python's html.entities module for the named characters, and encodes the other with their decimal or hexadecimal representation.
+The full list of named character is available at https://html.spec.whatwg.org/multipage/named-characters.html

+This encoder uses Python's html.entities module for the named characters, and encodes the others with their decimal or hexadecimal representation.

 ### OPTIONS